 She has experience writing short form non-fiction, and to a lesser extent, poetry.
 Thimgan has served as a romance fiction contest judge and was delighted afterwards when authors sent thanks for her kind and constructive feedback.

-Susan is the Youth Services Librarian at Vicksburg District Library, coordinating the infant through Grade 12 resources and services.
-Susan’s notable focus is building collaboration throughout the local schools and communities.
-For over twenty-two years, Susan previously worked as a certified PreK to eighth-grade educator specializing in
+Susan recently retired as Youth Services Librarian at Vicksburg District Library, coordinating the infant through Grade 12 resources and services.
+Susan’s notable focus was building collaboration throughout the local schools and communities.
+For over twenty-two years, Susan previously worked as a certified PreK to eight-grade educator in

-Susan is the Youth Services Librarian at Vicksburg District Library, coordinating the infant through Grade 12 resources and services.
-Susan’s notable focus is building collaboration throughout the local schools and communities.
-For over twenty-two years, Susan previously worked as a certified PreK to eighth-grade educator specializing in language arts instruction, coaching students to edit and improve their writing skills.
-Additionally, Susan earned National Board Certification, signifying knowledge of effectively evaluating students.
+Susan recently retired as Youth Services Librarian at Vicksburg District Library, coordinating the infant through Grade 12 resources and services.
+Susan’s notable focus was building collaboration throughout the local schools and communities.
+For over twenty-two years, Susan previously worked as a certified PreK to eight-grade educator in Portage Public Schools, specializing in language arts instruction, coaching students to edit and improve their writing skills.
+Additionally, Susan earned National Board Certification, which recognizes accomplished educators who meet high, rigorous standards, ultimately improving student learning and strengthening the profession.
 Susan participates in numerous writing workshops, including the Collin’s Writing Program, where she cultivates instruction to teach and assess students while building essential writing skills.

 Small Town Anthology Volume VIII: Entries